 - Record results.
 Show your child how to make bars on the graph showing the distance for each kick.
 Let your child color the boxes of each bar.

 - Talk about the meaning of the graph.
 Compare the results with your child.
 Ask questions like, “Which kick shows the greatest distance?
 How do we know it from the graph?”
 (It shows the longest row).
 Ask which row shows the shortest kick, and how we can see that on a graph as well.
 Finally, show your child your preliminary recording of his kicking distances and and ask him to compare this with the bar graph you’ve made.
 Ask him which method of showing data is easier for him to understand.
 After you’re discussion is finished, be sure to congratulate your child on his success in Backyard Olympics!

 - Once your child gets the hang of graphs, you're ready to add more events to your Olympic games!
-Long jumps work well; so does swinging on monkey bars (How many bars can you reach in thirty seconds?
+In the summer months the long jump works well; so does swinging on monkey bars (How many bars can you reach in thirty seconds?
 One minute?); or jumping rope.
+If it's cold out, you could hold a snowball throwing contest or play bocce ball and have the kids pretend they're curling.
 Whatever you choose, keep a record and talk it over.
 You’re helping your child build crucial intellectual skills while using the power of his entire body.